Next Level Dog Training

 The Critical Role of Nutrition in Dog Behaviour and Training: Insights from Our Experience

-Home » Advice » The Critical Role of Nutrition in Dog Behaviour and Training: Insights from Our Experience
+Home » Blog » Tips & Advice » The Critical Role of Nutrition in Dog Behaviour and Training: Insights from Our Experience

 At Next Level, we’ve had the privilege of working with over 450 dogs in the past year alone, helping them and their owners achieve better behaviour and stronger bonds.
 Through this extensive experience, we’ve observed a crucial link between nutrition and behaviour—a connection that’s sometimes underestimated by dog owners.
 While training is undeniably essential, what your dog eats can significantly influence how well they respond to that training.